limitcantcode/ttsc-rvc-proj-lcc-comp/README.md

 ### Windows
 1. Ensure you have CUDA setup properly
 2. Create and activate the virtual environment.
-Replace the `pytorch-cuda` version with the latest version before the version stated on your CUDA (found using command `nvidia-smi`).
-For example, I'm using `CUDA 12.6`, but the latest `pytorch-cuda` is for `CUDA 12.4`, so use `pytorch-cuda=12.4`
+Find the command to install the correct pytorch packages for your system from [their website](https://pytorch.org/get-started/locally/).
 ```
-conda create -n jaison-comp-ttsc-rvc-project python=3.10 pytorch-cuda=12.4 pytorch cudatoolkit ffmpeg -c pytorch -c nvidia -y
+conda create -n jaison-comp-ttsc-rvc-project python=3.10 cudatoolkit ffmpeg -c nvidia -y
 conda activate jaison-comp-ttsc-rvc-project
+# install command for pytorch like: pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu126
 pip install -r requirements.txt
 ```
 3. Download the required assets. **Ensure you have Git LFS enabled**.